 Recently I wanted to make a chocolate cake when friends that were staying over for the weekend.
 I looked though all the recipes I have but didn’t find anything the was just right.
 Some would be too heavy, others would contain flour (I prefer wheat-free) or otherwise not quite what I wanted.
 So I decided to take the best of a couple of recipes and make a new one.
 The result was perfect.
 Not too heavy, not too sweet, slightly gooey, and with a rich chocolate flavor.

-This cake is perfect as a desert, or any other time!
+This cake is perfect as a dessert, or any other time!

 You will need: